qorix-group/score/docs/platform_management_plan/quality_management.rst

 Statement of Independence
 -------------------------

-The Quality Manager :need:`PROCESS_rl__quality_manager` provides support to the project by consulting on quality improvements for the project/platform product.
+The :need:`PROCESS_rl__quality_manager` provides support to the project by consulting on quality improvements for the project/platform product.
 The Quality Manager is independent of the product delivery process.
-A quality report is sent to the Technical Lead :need:`PROCESS_rl__technical_lead`.
+The quality report is approved by the :need:`PROCESS_rl__project_lead`.

   .. image:: _assets/score_project_organisation.drawio.svg
      :width: 900